Meet the Team

 ALEX FRANCOIS

-For the past 23 years, Alex has dedicated his life to community service, by designing and implementing workforce development programs for general contractors, developers, and community-based organizations.
-Here at One Treasure Island, he is in charge of the Employment Program that will recruit and prepare low income San Franciscans to work in construction jobs as part of the redevelopment of Treasure Island.
+For the past 30 years, Alex has dedicated his life to not only to community service, but also to designing and implementing workforce development programs for general contractors, developers, and community-based organizations.
+As the manager of the Construction Training Program, he recruits and prepares low-income San Franciscans to work in construction jobs as part of the redevelopment of Treasure Island.
+As the manager of the Emergency Response team, he works closely with government groups, Treasure Island agencies, and San Francisco community residents to help organize response efforts in emergencies.

 CHANTEL GINOCHIO